r-quazi/interview/YT/a. Devops Interview questions | Devops Telephonic interview - 1 ( Mock Interview ) .md

 4. **Running Tests**: If you have defined unit tests in your project (usually located in the `src/test/java` directory), Maven will execute these tests.
 If any tests fail, the build process will typically stop, and the project won't be installed.
 Maven runs the project's unit tests to ensure that the code is working as expected.

-5. **Packaging**: After a successful compilation and testing phase, Maven packages your project into a specific format, depending on the packaging type defined in the `pom.xml`.
+5. **Packaging**: Maven packages your project into a specific format, depending on the packaging type defined in the `pom.xml`.
 Common packaging types include JAR (Java Archive), WAR (Web Application Archive), and others.
 Maven packages the project's compiled bytecode and other resources into a JAR (Java Archive) file.

 6. **Installing in the Local Repository**: The built artifact (e.g., JAR or WAR file) is installed in your local Maven repository.
 By default, this repository is located in `~/.m2/repository`.
 This allows other Maven projects on your machine to depend on and use the artifact.
 Maven installs the project's JAR file to the local Maven repository.